liupeirong/autonomous-diagnostic-agent/README.md

 There's a lot more to learn about building an LLM application and especially autonomous agent.
 Here are some examples.
  Of course some of these will be in its own repo.

-1. Add memories to make it a chat application rather than only running one question at a time.
 1. Use LLM to generate real time logs and telemetry data.
 1. Add real time logs and telemetry data. - Will the agent end up getting confused with too many tools?
 If so, should we have multiple agents, and have a routing agent to call each domain specific agent?